 • neglecting self-care tasks, such as washing and eating

-• engaging in risky behavior
+• engaging in behavior that might have harmful effects

 • having depression

-• having a sense of “brain fog.
+• having a sense of “brain fog”

 As of yet, there is no drug treatment for MCI, but some lifestyle choices may help manage it.
 Suggestions include: